 - Any kick crossing the line is automatically a touch-back; kicks can’t be returned out of the top zone.

 - The spot of placement in any case touchbacks—including those resulting from kickoffs and free kicks following a safety—is the 20-yard line of the team receiving possession.
-Contrast with NCAA and NFL rules, which involve the ball to be placed on the receiving team’s 25-yard line if a kickoff or place kick after security leads to a touch-back.
+In contrast with NCAA and NFL rules, which involve the ball to be placed on the receiving team’s 25-yard line if a kickoff or place kick after security leads to a touch-back.

 - All catch es end in the location of the ball at the spot of the fair catch.
 Under NCAA rules (but not NFL rules), a kickoff or place kick after security that ends during a catch inside the receiving team’s 25-yard line is treated as a touchback, with the ball spotted on the 25.